pslisko/performa365docs/docs/howto/work_with_exams.rst

 Application roles needed to manage exams:

-* :ref:`Exam Administrator <exam_administrator>`
+* :ref:`Exam Admin <exam_administrator>`
 * :ref:`Exam Creator <exam_creator>`

 About
 ******

-Exam Administrators and Exam Creators can view exams on the **Catalog** page by clicking on the action button **Exams** in the submenu.
+Exam Admins and Exam Creators can view exams on the **Catalog** page by clicking on the action button **Exams** in the submenu.
 This button is only visible to these application roles.
 Exam Administrators can see all available exams, Exam Creators can only see exams if they have ownership to them.

 ..
 The ribbon below the submenu contains action button *Add exam*.
 The right side of the ribbon has icons for sorting exams by name and opening a panel with search and filtering options.
 This panel also has a checkbox to show/hide deactivated exams.